Easy Ways To Save $100 This Month.

 4. Go Vegetarian at least one day a week.
 Skip the meat and save money on your grocery budget.
 Substitute hearty bean, lentil and vegetable dishes that are satisfying and nutrient dense at a lower cost.

 5. Join a local Freecycle group or Facebook barter/swap group and see if you can find some of your wants/needs for free.
 Freecycle.org is a group where people in your area post things that they are willing to give a way if you come and pick up.
+Or sell something on Facebook Marketplace, Craigs List, Poshmark etc in order to earn some money to buy what you need or want.

 6. Turn Off Cable or Satellite: While many families already do without these luxuries, it may be time for you to evaluate if you truly need the services if you haven’t already done so.
 With Netflix, Hulu, Amazon Prime, Roku and more out there for such a low monthly cost, many families are letting go of their cable TV subscription.
 Some people even get TV stations with antennas!
 If you can’t let go completely, look at your plan and see if you can reduce the packages you currently subscribe to.
 Often they’ll give you a better deal if you threaten to cancel.
 It’s worth a try!